evenwebb/remove-link-thumbnail/README.md

    ```
 3. Share this generated link.
 The preview will be blank but clicking it will forward to the original page.

 You can also open the site without parameters to use a basic form that generates the link for you.
 The form includes an **Options** section where you can toggle hiding the title and image preview.
+It accepts addresses with or without the `https://` or `http://` prefix.

 ## Files